 Border Task Force

-Background and Scope of Mission
+Background and Scope of BMGR-1 and NDA-1 Projects

-The project consists of four sections totaling approximately 15 miles in the Barry M. Goldwater Range, replacing legacy mesh fencing, much of which has holes cut into it or is climbable, with permanent border barrier.
+The BMGR-1 project consists of four sections totaling approximately 15 miles in the Barry M. Goldwater Range, replacing legacy mesh fencing, much of which has holes cut into it or is climbable, with permanent border barrier.
 The total cost of this emergency military construction is approximately $200 million.

 USACE is leading the construction, including the planning and design, of permanent border barrier in the Barry M. Goldwater Range.
 We awarded the construction contract on August 15, 2025.
 Construction began on October 15, 2025.